WinAPI Hello World

 First, we need to add WinAPI: link library that contains the implementation of different functions, and include header files with declarations of these functions, structures, and constants. user32.lib contains main Windows capabilities: everything related to windows and event handling.

 On next line we declare callback functions that will be called when our app receives some message from the operating system.
 We'll return to it a bit later.

 WinMain is called an entry-point function - that's the function that will be executed when your program will be run by operating system.

-- The third argument represents command line arguments.
-We'll not use it.
+The third argument represents command line arguments.
+We'll not use it for now.

-- nCmdShow is a special flag that can be used during application window creation.
-It tells the state of it: should it be shown normally or minimized/maximized
+nCmdShow is a special flag that is used during application window creation.
+It tells the state of it: should it be shown normally or minimized/maximized.

 Now let's discuss creation of an actual window.

 To create the window we need to define and register its class first.
 Windows uses the same process for its classes.
 All standard elements that you see in Windows are classes: buttons, edit boxes, scroll bars and so on.
 Windows maintains the list of all registered classes.
 It's mandatory to define only three fields of a class: class name, instance handle, and window procedure.

 First, we need to fill a WNDCLASS structure.
 Don't let word class in WNDCLASS confuse you.
 It's not a C++ class.
 It's just a term that used in WinAPI.

 Here, we initialize WNDCLASS structure with zeroes, define mandatory fields and register the class.